-The Guitar Riffs Collection
+The Best Guitar Riffs of All Time Collection

-Learn legendary guitar riffs and the history behind the songs, artists and lyrics.
+Learn legendary guitar riffs and the history behind the songs, artists, and lyrics.

 By Perry Martin and Ben Nemeroff